 12. Overseas Jobs Rarely Ever Return

 How many times have you driven by old, abandoned mills or factories?
 I see them a lot where I’m from.
-When companies send jobs overseas for cheaper labor, cheaper manufacturing processes or whatever reason, those jobs almost never come back to the states.
-Jobs are lost and the economy is weakened with each lost job, each lost income, each dollar that goes overseas.
+When companies send jobs overseas for cheaper labor, cheaper manufacturing processes, or whatever reason, those jobs almost never come back to the states.
+Jobs are lost, and the economy is weakened with each lost job, each lost income, and each dollar that goes overseas.

 13. Fair Working Conditions

 USA has regulations set in the workplace that help to reduce accidents, provide fair working conditions, and increase worker safety.
 Employers are required to pay you for your time and offer reasonable overtime when working more than 40 hours a week.
-There are also laws providing for breaks during the workday, and to allow for time off when needed.
+There are also laws providing for breaks during the workday and allowing for time off when needed.